Custom Post Types

 When you create a Profile post, all fields are specific to details of the Profile entry.
 There are no additional components or billboards available in an individual Profile post.

-Profile fields include: Title, First Name, Middle Name, Last Name, Credentials, Photo, Academic Title, Alternate Title, Building, Address, Email, Office Phone, TTY, Curriculum Vitae (PDF), Related Websites (3 max), About (Short Bio), Selected Grants, Selected Publications, Publication Aggregators (Max of 3), Service to the Community, Leadership in the Profession (Max of 4), Notable Honors (Max of 4), Education, Licensures & Certifications, Professional Memberships, Selected Presentations, Research Currently in Progress, Intellectual Property, Artistic and Professional Performances and Exhibits.
+Profile fields include: Title, First Name, Middle Name, Last Name, Virtual Meeting Link, Credentials, Photo, Academic Title, Alternate Title, Building, Address, Email, Office Phone, TTY, Curriculum Vitae (PDF), Related Websites (3 max), About (Short Bio), Selected Grants, Selected Publications, Publication Aggregators (Max of 3), Service to the Community, Leadership in the Profession (Max of 4), Notable Honors (Max of 4), Education, Licensures & Certifications, Professional Memberships, Selected Presentations, Research Currently in Progress, Intellectual Property, Artistic and Professional Performances and Exhibits.

 The only REQUIRED fields for creating profile posts are the following: First Name, Last Name, Profile Picture, and Title.

 You can create and add categories and different taxonomies for your Profile posts.
 Assigning categories (or other taxonomies) to your posts allows you to select which group of posts show on pages or in highlight components on pages.
 The new taxonomies (outside of categories) that can be created and assigned to Profile posts are as follows: Departments, Practice Areas, Research Areas, and Roles (within the organization – not site’s users).
 Similar to the categories, these three new taxonomies are also available to determine what shows within both the highlight components as well as a Directory template page.